kallakata/kubernetes_parser/README.md

 Inspired by kubectl, serves for internal purposes and experiments.

-Please check Makefile or Kubernetes API docs (V1Pod and V1Node) for additional options.
+Please check Makefile for additional options.
+Schema defined in Kubernetes API docs (V1Pod and V1Node)

 ## Usage ##